Sensory Overwhelm: How to Spot it and What to Do About It

 They aren’t GIVING you a hard time, they are HAVING a hard time.

 Understanding this can help you remain empathetic and able to support your children when they most need you.
 If you notice your child is having a hard time and is experiencing sensory overwhelm, we are here to support you so you can better support them.
-Checkout our sensory services and let’s get started today!
+Checkout our free sensory co-regulation guide to get started!

 That Makes Sense OT